Vintage USALite Tin Lithograph Flashlights

 The Pledge of Allegiance flashlight from the late 40's, is a little more easier to find than the Davy Crocket flashlight.
 This one is still a hard to find flashlight in good working condition.

-The Tom Corbett Space Cadet Signal Siren flashlight.
+The 1950's Tom Corbett Space Cadet signal siren flashlight.
 Came with the box, the planet distance guide and weight chart paper work.
 The flashlight is in mint condition.
 The box shows wear, one flap missing on top.
 Still in ok condition.
+See below - Tom Corbett Space Rocket Pin-On Lite

-It's great to find advertising to go along with the flashlights.
+It's great to find advertising to go along with the flashlights, when we can.
 This way we have...
 "The Proof" to end all debates!
-Plus, we have dates!
-Even the long time collectors are not always, right.
+Because some times, even the experts get it wrong.
+Plus having the ads, just makes things look better, and they go good with the flashlights.